How to delete your Twitter account

 Anyone who doesn't live under a rock has heard of the infamous Twitter takeover spearheaded by tech mogul Elon Musk.
 For the large part, the world is split between passionate Musk fans in support of the idea and those who are absolutely horrified at the notion of him owning it.

-Now that the deal has finally gone through, those of you who aren't keen on the idea of Musk taking the social media platform private can delete your Twitter account following these simple instructions.
+It's been a while since the deal went through and Twitter has been transformed into an inelegant dumpster fire, monetizing even the most basic security features such as two-factor authentication.
+If you aren't keen on the idea of Musk destroying the social media platform, you can delete your Twitter account following these simple instructions.
 Our guide includes steps for Android and desktop users.

 How to delete your Twitter account on Android